Brian Banks (politician): Early career

-During his early career, Banks has falsely claimed to be an attorney.
-The State Bar of Michigan has no record of Banks ever being licensed to practice law in Michigan.

 Banks's campaign website previously stated that he was on staff at the law firm Rodnick, Unger and Kaner, P.C. and was an adjunct professor at Baker College.
 An employee at Rodnick, Unger and Kaner, P.C. told the Huffington Post that while Banks briefly worked at the firm as a law clerk, he left after only a few months.

-Banks has also claimed to be an elementary school teacher and his biography on the Michigan House Democrats website listed him as a former elementary school teacher.
-The Michigan Department of Education Online Educator Certification System states that Banks has never held an Educator Certification.

 Michigan House of Representatives

-Despite a number of controversies, Banks defeated Scott Benson by 96 votes to win the 2012 Democratic primary for the 1st district of the Michigan House of Representatives.
+Banks defeated Scott Benson by 96 votes to win the 2012 Democratic primary for the 1st district of the Michigan House of Representatives.
 During the 2012 general election, the Grosse Pointe Democrats refused to endorse Banks.

-Although only receiving 42% of the vote in the 2014 primary, Banks was re-elected.

-During the August 2016 primary election, Banks defended a challenge for his seat by Harper Woods attorney Pamela Sossi.
+He won again in the 2014 primary, receiving 42% of the vote.
+During the August 2016 primary election, which he won, Banks ran against attorney Pamela Sossi.

-Despite Banks's significant fundraising advantage, Sossi led the race throughout the night until last minute votes were reported, giving Banks a narrow victory.
-Sossi swept the suburbs, winning Harper Woods, Grosse Pointe Woods and Grosse Pointe Shores, while Banks won Detroit.
-According to the Detroit Free Press, the 1st House District Primary Election was the most competitive election in Wayne County.

 As the chair of the Detroit Caucus, Banks was able to enlist the help of Detroit Mayor Mike Duggan, other lawmakers and interest groups in Lansing to raise $140,545, second most of all candidates facing Primary challengers.
-Records show that Banks major financial backers included Republican "Matty" Moroun (owner of the Detroit International Bridge Co.), State Rep. Andy Schor, Reynolds American, Rizzo Environmental Services and Gaspar Fiore.
-Rizzo Environmental and Fiore would later be ensnared in a public corruption investigation by the FBI.

 During the November 8 general election, Banks received 66 percent of the vote over engineer William Broman, his Republican challenger.